Honnō-ji Incident: Iga Ninja theory's controversy

-It was reported by Edo period traditional records that Hattori Hanzō, a Tokugawa vassal from Iga, negotiated with Iga ninjas to hire them as guards along the way to avoid the ochimusha-gari.
-The local Koka-Ikki ninjas and Iga-Ikki ninjas under Hanzo who helped Ieyasu to travel into safety consisted of 300 Ninjas.
-Furthermore, Uejima Hidetomo, a researcher of Iga Ninja history, has stated there is research which revealed that Hattori Yasuji, one of the ninjas who accompanied Ieyasu on his journey in Iga province, also served as a bodyguard and espionage officer under Muromachi Shogun Ashikaga Yoshiaki.
+It was reported by Edo-period traditional records that Hattori Hanzō, a Tokugawa vassal from Iga, negotiated with Iga ninjas to hire them as guards along the way to avoid the ochimusha-gari.
+The local Koka-Ikki ninjas and Iga-Ikki ninjas under Hanzo, who helped Ieyasu to travel to safety, consisted of 300 ninjas.
+Furthermore, Uejima Hidetomo, a researcher of Iga Ninja history, has stated that there is research that revealed that Hattori Yasuji, one of the ninjas who accompanied Ieyasu on his journey in Iga province, also served as a bodyguard and espionage officer under Muromachi Shogun Ashikaga Yoshiaki.

-However, a modern scholar such as Tatsuo Fujita doubted the credibility of Hattori Hattori Hanzō's ninja army theory, since it was first appeared in Iga-sha yuishogaki record which circulated in Edo period during the rule of Shogun Tokugawa Yoshimune.
-During his rule, Yoshimune were known for establishing the Oniwaban secret police institution whose members hailed from the confederation clans of Koka and Iga.
-It has been argued that the circulation of the myth about Hattori Hanzō ninja army helping Ieyasu was created as propaganda to increase the prestige of the Iga and Koka clan confederations in Tokugawa Shogunate.
+However, a modern scholar such as Tatsuo Fujita doubted the credibility of Hattori Hanzō's ninja army theory, since it first appeared in the Iga-sha yuishogaki record, which circulated in the Edo period during the rule of Shogun Tokugawa Yoshimune.
+During his rule, Yoshimune was known for establishing the Oniwaban secret police institution, whose members hailed from the confederation clans of Koka and Iga.
+It has been argued that the circulation of the myth about Hattori Hanzō's ninja army helping Ieyasu was created as propaganda to increase the prestige of the Iga and Koka clan confederations in the Tokugawa Shogunate.

-On the other hand, Chaya Shirōjirō, a wealthy merchant in Kyoto, wrote that he went ahead and gave silver coins to local people and asked them to guide and escort the group, which is highly likely to be true since it also appears in Jesuit historical documents of the same period.
+On the other hand, Chaya Shirōjirō, a wealthy merchant in Kyoto, wrote that he went ahead and gave silver coins to local people and asked them to guide and escort the group, an account that also appears in Jesuit historical documents of the same period.
 However, the existence of Chaya Shirōjirō during this period itself is also doubted by historians, since it was recorded that Shirōjirō was born in 1600, so it was unlikely he existed during Ieyasu's travels in Iga province in 1582.